yoori/flare-bypasser/README.md

 ### Thanks
 If you would like to thank me, put a link to the sites of my partners: https://a.okaif.io (18+)

+### Advanced Usage
+In some cases you need to make some specific actions on page after challenge solving (click, fill form, ...).
+For this case you can implement own command over extension - see [examples/custom_user_command] (https://github.com/yoori/flare-bypasser/tree/main/examples/custom_user_command)